Matsadura/Matsadura/README.md

 ║  ▰ Digital Technologies Architect Student at 1337 Coding School ║  ▰ Proudly from Meknes, Morocco
-║  ▰ Passionate about engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Netwroking ║
+║  ▰ Passionate about engineering, coding, learning, and teaching ║  ▰ Interested in Automation, DevOps, low-level Programming and Networking ║
 ╚═══════════════════════════════▣▣▣